-Educational research has shown that grades promote extrinsic motivation rather than intrinsic motivation.
-This means, that for many students, the focus of a class is about earning X number of points over the joy of learning and thoroughly understanding the material.
-My hope is that with this scoring system, that more of the focus can be placed on learning and practicing scientific skills and improving on those skills from the start of the semester to the end.
+Research has shown that grades promote extrinsic motivation rather than intrinsic motivation.
+This means, that for many students, the focus of a class is about earning "X" number of points over the joy of learning and thoroughly understanding the material.
+My hope is that with this scoring system, that the focus can be placed on learning and practicing scientific skills and improving on those skills from the start of the semester to the end.